suwakei/lines/README.md

 ## Features

-- Steps is **accurate**, Steps handles multi line comments correctly, and not counting comments that are in strings.
+- lines is **accurate**, lines handles multi line comments correctly, and not counting comments that are in strings.